-SHINING, the Survey with Herschel of the ISM in Nearby INfrared Galaxies, is a Herschel guaranteed time key programme of the PACS consortium.
-Its aim is to study star formation and activity in infrared bright galaxies (starbursts, AGN, (U)LIRGs, and low metallicity galaxies) at local and intermediate redshifts.
-The programme consists mostly of a large and coherent spectroscopic and photometric survey with PACS, but also includes some SPIRE photometry.
+SHINING, the Survey with Herschel of the ISM in Nearby INfrared Galaxies, is a Herschel-guaranteed time key program of the PACS consortium.
+Its aim is to study star formation and activity in infrared bright galaxies (starbursts, AGN, (U)LIRGs, and low-metallicity galaxies) at local and intermediate redshifts.
+The program consists mostly of a large and coherent spectroscopic and photometric survey with PACS, but also includes some SPIRE photometry.

-SHINING was coordinated (in terms of objects and positions) with two SPIRE key programmes on nearby infrared bright galaxies and on low metallicity galaxies and the HIFI key programme HEXGAL on the ISM in nearby galactic nuclei.
+SHINING was coordinated (in terms of objects and positions) with two SPIRE key programs on nearby infrared bright galaxies and on low-metallicity galaxies and the HIFI key program HEXGAL on the ISM in nearby galactic nuclei.